CodeMarie/Data-Cleanse-Retail/README.md

 To work with Python in Jupyter Notebooks, you must activate a Python or Anaconda environment in VS Code which you've installed the Jupyter package.
 Using the shortcut Command Palette (Ctrl+Shift+P) and from dropdown Select Interpreter.
 For this project select the Python environment from Select Interpreter was used.

-Create a file with the extension ipynb, this file is called cleanse.ipynb, you can select a kernel from the top right of the workbook.
+Create a file with the extension ipynb, for this project the file is called cleanse.ipynb, you can select a kernel from the top right of the workbook.
 This will produce cells which can be ran all at the same time or can run independently for speed in data assessments.

-Using standard convention
+- Using standard convention
-In the cell of this cleanse.ipynb file
+In the cell of this cleanse.ipynb file, import numpy and pandas which using standard convention is known as np and pd

 ```sh
 import numpy as np
 import os
 import pandas as pd
 ```
+Please note the raw data which is a mix of JSON and CSV files from different branches is in the range of 7Gb of data.

-If uploading to Github or similar, a .gitignore file must be made to hold the raw data which is in the region of 7Gb of data.
+Hence, if uploading to Github or similar, a .gitignore file must be made to hold the raw data.

 ## Data Files
 There are a mix of csv and json files for the retail branch information which has the year, month, day, hour, product, quantity, and amount for purchased in GBP.
 In the upload to Github these were placed within a folder called raw-data and Non-branch data which were added to the gitignore file.
 There is a terminologies.txt which indicates which naming conventions have been employed throughout the branch data.
 As there are variations in some datasets, the header was set to use product and quantity to be iterated during the merge of the files.

-NB As some of the shops were not opened until after 2010, although 10 years of data is hoped to be displayed, there are exceptions where the data will back from the opening e.g. from 2011, 2012 or 2013.
+Please note as some of the shops were not opened until after 2010, although 10 years of data is hoped to be displayed, there are exceptions where the data will back from the opening e.g. from 2011, 2012 or 2013.

-## Project Brief
+## Project Brief - Requirements from the Client

 - 1. Track the most purchased and least purchased products & product categories overall, per region and per county (limit to top 5 and least 5)